affinidi/atn-workshop-nextjs/Module-1/affinidi-login.md

 # Affinidi Login

-Affinidi Login enhances security, privacy, and ensures compatibility with industry standards while simplifying authentication processes.
+Affinidi Login enhances security, and privacy, and ensures compatibility with industry standards while simplifying authentication processes.
 With Affinidi Login, you can create a secure, user-friendly login experience by using OID4VP (Open ID for Verifiable Presentations).

 ## Introduction

-We will use a simple [Next.js](https://nextjs.org/) app and enable Affinidi Login on home page to utilizie OID4VP for secure passwordless login.
+We will use a simple [Next.js](https://nextjs.org/) app and enable Affinidi Login on the home page to utilize OID4VP for secure passwordless login.
 Learn to create secure and user-friendly authentication flows without relying on traditional passwords.

 ![Affinidi Login](/images/Login.gif)